everettgreen/laravel-weather/readme.md

     for a zip more frequently than it updates/is valuable.
 - Exceptions are handled via queue.
 Stub for failure logic created, could be used to notify of failure, handle retry, delete orphan, etc.
+- Postcode at the least should be an indexed column, since we're doing a lookup on it.

 # Features
 - Service to request weather data for zip